 In this review we take a look at Shopify vs Squarespace, to see which is the best solution for your website or online store building needs.
-Read on to get a list of pros and cons of each platform - and feel free to leave your thoughts on both products in the comments section.
+Read on to get a list of pros and cons of each platform - and do feel free to leave your thoughts on both products in the comments section (I'd love to hear from users of both platforms).

-On the face of it, Shopify and Squarespace look like similar products: they let you put a website together and they let you sell products (even if you don’t have design or coding skills).
-But they have a different history and started out life with different purposes: Squarespace was created as a solution for building and maintaining content-based websites, where as Shopify was specifically created as a solution for making your own online store.
+On the face of it, Shopify and Squarespace look like similar products: they let you create a website and they let you sell products (even if you don’t have any design or coding skills).
+But they have a different history and started out life with different purposes: Squarespace was initially conceived as a solution for building and maintaining content-based websites, where as Shopify was specifically created as a solution for making your own online store.

 Are you trying to build a website or an online store?